SickWater/BMI_dataset/README.md

 Credits

 This project was created as a learning exercise following Python tutorials.
-Most code was adapted from tutorials, with a few tweaks and modifications by [Your Name].
+Most code was adapted from tutorials, with a few tweaks and modifications by SickWater.